cproctor/qualitative-coding/paper.md

-Although there are numerous well-known commercial QDA software packages such as NVivo [@dhakal2022nvivo], Dedoose [@salmona2019qualitative], Atlas.TI [@smit2002atlas], and MaxQDA [@kuckartz2010realizing], they do not provide affordances for users desiring more active engagement with the data and processes underlying QDA. `qc` better-supports such users, providing a scriptable command-line interface with powerful and flexible queries, wht data stored in simple and standardized formats. `qc` adopts the "unix philosophy" [@mcilroy1978] of building tools which do one thing well while being composable into flexible workflows, and the values of "plain-text social science" [@healy2020], emphasizing
+Although there are numerous well-known commercial QDA software packages such as NVivo [@dhakal2022nvivo], Dedoose [@salmona2019qualitative], ATLAS.ti [@smit2002atlas], and MAXQDA [@kuckartz2010realizing], they do not provide affordances for users desiring more active engagement with the data and processes underlying QDA. `qc` better-supports such users, providing a scriptable command-line interface with powerful and flexible queries, what data stored in simple and standardized formats. `qc` adopts the "unix philosophy" [@mcilroy1978] of building tools which do one thing well while being composable into flexible workflows, and the values of "plain-text social science" [@healy2020], emphasizing